hackersatcambridge/workshop-web-dev/.hac_workshop/notes.md

 When the mouse hovers over the button, and when we click on it, nothing changes on the button to reflect our interaction.

-There are selectors in CSS called _pseudo classes, they reflect the particular state that an element is in.
+There are selectors in CSS called _pseudo classes_, they reflect the particular state that an element is in.
 For example, if we want to make our buttons _lighter_ when we hover over them and _darker_ when they're pressed (active), we can do that with pseudo classes.

 ```css
 .button:hover {